LSEx/LSEx.m/README.md

 # ![Alt text](LSExm.png?raw=true "Title")

-##   Matlab based Lindenmayer system Explorer
+##   Lindenmayer system Explorer for Matlab

 This GUI based toolbox is designed to either generate new or modify existing Lindenmayer systems/grammars.